-Our radiologists are trained in specialized procedures such as injections of contrast agents or "dyes" into joints, and the spinal canal, as well as performing needle biopsies and draining fluid collections in the body.
-They are also trained to perform SPG (Spheno-Palatine Ganglion) blocks for the treatment of migraine and certain other headaches.
+Our radiologists are trained in specialized procedures such as injections of contrast agents or "dyes" into joints and the spinal canal, as well as performing needle biopsies and draining fluid collections in the body.
+They are also trained to perform SPG (Spheno-Palatine Ganglion) blocks for the treatment of migraines and other headaches.

-Memorial Hospital's radiology department.
+Memorial Hospital's state-of-the-art Radiology Department is backed by our three Radiologists who are available to read films and perform interventional radiology procedures during the week.
 As full-time radiologists, they ensure all scans and routine x-rays are correctly read in a timely manner, getting the appropriate care to our patients as soon as possible.
-Investments in specialized equipment and staff create the most comprehensive radiology department in east-central Wyoming.
+These physicians specialize in diagnosing and treating injuries and diseases using medical imaging.